EzraJ/lima/README.md

 # "Internal docs/rules"

-Everything internal to lima will be marked as lima_Name (i.e the lima terminal singleton is lima_Terminal)
+Everything internal to lima will be marked as lima_Name (i.e the lima terminal singleton is lima_Terminal in the game engine singleton)

-The smallest cursor position/point of origin is (1,1), if anything returns (0,0) it means an error occured.
+The "smallest" cursor position/point of origin is (1,1), if anything returns 0 for x,y coordinates it means an error occured.

 # Notes
-This project (as of right now) is going to be VERY MESSY, as of right now, I need to get this project working in a prototype state in 8 days(ideally less for my gamejammers to work on the project)
+This project  is going to be VERY MESSY for awhile, I'll attempt to keep things organized but famous last words.
 To give an idea for the project outline; it will most likely just be a scrappy collection of libraries barely working together with "a lot of overhead" and poor programming.
-However, throughout and potentially after the kajam game jam, I will update lima to be better and better.
-Though I will admit, I'm most likely only going to have it run on linux because windows sucks, or something
-(I'm too lazy)
+However, if the Kajam gamejam goes well and my team likes lima(or if I want to continue development), I'll keep on adding features and such to lima.
+It should get interesting because I've never seen a text game engine that wasn't adventure-styled or specific to a game.
+Per repl's requirements, lima will only run on Linux.
+In theory windows supports should be very easy, but we never know.
+(I might straight up be too lazy)